devspoon/devspoon-portfolio-blog/README.md

   pytest
   ```

-# Deployment'
+# Deployment

-- It is not covered in this project.
-Refer to following project.
+- Related files are in .github/workflows.
-  - preparing...
+- You can test and deploy using github tasks.
+You can define information directly on GitHub by referring to "secret" or [.env](https://devspoon.tistory.com/167).

 # Contributing